Opportunities and Challenges in Energy and Climate

 Pittsburgh and Carnegie Mellon are today at the center of a national and global energy revolution, as the US seeks a reliable, clean, and affordable supply of energy, while also leading the way to a low-carbon future.
 How can we reduce emissions from greenhouse gases, and use energy more efficiently?
 How can a focus on the built environment contribute to energy efficiency, both in the US and developing countries?
 And what does climate science have to tell us about the challenges we face as a planet?

-Outside experts, as well as faculty affiliated with Carnegie Mellon’s Scott Institute for Energy Innovation and Steinbrenner Institute for Environmental Education and Research, will address these questions, with a particular emphasis on the role that universities can play.
+Outside experts, as well as faculty affiliated with Carnegie Mellon’s Scott Institute for Energy Innovation and Steinbrenner Institute for Environmental Education and Research, addressed these questions, with a particular emphasis on the role that universities can play.